 Kuusk is the initiator and curator of Loop art center (2009-2014).
 She is a member of the art collective OUI (2009-2015) and a member of several professional unions (Association AAA, Union of Estonian Photography Artists and Estonian Artists Union).

-Amongst her latest exhibitions are "New Chic" at Riga Photomonth (2018, curated by Arnis Balcus), “Image Drain” at Tallinn Art Hall (2017, curated by Anthea Buys) and personal show “Flatland” at Positiiv Gallery (2016).
+Amongst her latest exhibitions are "Dear Algoritm," at Tallinn Art Hall gallery (2020, curated by Niekolaas Johannes Lekkerkerk), "People Like You" at Pärnu City gallery (2019), "New Chic" at Riga Photomonth (2018, curated by Arnis Balcus), “Image Drain” at Tallinn Art Hall (2017, curated by Anthea Buys) and “Flatland” at Positiiv Gallery (2016).
 She has initiated an ongoing series of events – Silent Sessions – together with Camille Laurelli.

 "Kuusk’s works can be described as studies of standardisation, rationality and justification.
 Very often her viewer is confronted by the unexplainable, something intense off-screen.
 In Kuusk’s videos and photographs the material addresses something/someone the viewer is unable to.
 Kuusk seems to enjoy playing with cinematic “grammar'” both directed by or rejected by a lens.

 Art writer Martin Rünk has written that Kuusk focuses on the gaze, the (power) relationships between viewer and image, and various means of producing narratives.